-I have been exploring a variety of aerial apparatuses for the past five years and aerial silks has become my passion.
-The grace and delicacy of the fabric in combination with the strength required to execute the movements always blew my mind when I would watch others dance in their silks in the air and I had to try it for myself.
+I have been exploring a variety of aerial apparatuses for six years and the silks has become my passion.
+The grace and delicacy of the fabric in combination with the strength required to execute the movements always blew my mind when I would watch others dance in their silks in the air.

 My first introduction to aerial silks was through aerial hammock classes.
 “Hammock” or “sling” is when the fabric is hung by the two ends of the fabric, creating a hammock or swing at the bottom that supports your bodyweight.